raballew/kne-on-ocp/README.md

-Deploy a job that triggers a workflow where traffic flows trough a direct connection between two ports (`eth4` and `eth5`) on the traffic generator
+Deploy a job that triggers a workflow where traffic flows trough a direct connection between two ports (`eth4` and `eth5`) on the traffic generator instance (`otg`):
-instance:

 ```bash
 oc create -f flows/job-flow-otg-otg.yaml -n $namespace
 ```

-By inspecting the logs, for each flow `p1>p2` and `p2>p1` the number of frames received equals the number of frames send.
+By inspecting the logs, for each flow `eth4>eth5` and `eth5>eth4` the number of frames received equals the number of frames send.
 This indicates the this particular connection works fine.

 ```bash
 oc get job -l flow=otg-otg -o name | xargs oc logs